 You can use Water Lock on Apple Watch running watchOS 4 or later during your fun-loving watersport to offer an additional shield to the smartwatch.
 When this new feature is enabled, it completely locks the screen of your device to prevent water from entering speaker holes or microphone.
 Once you have finished your swimming, you can quickly turn off the Water Lock feature.

-One important thing worth mentioning is that this new watchOS 4 feature is available only on the Apple Watch Series 2 and 3.
+One important thing worth mentioning is that this feature is available only on the Apple Watch Series 2 and later.
 Let me show you how it functions.

 How Enable Water Lock on Apple Watch

 Your smartwatch automatically turns on Water Lock, when you start any watersport from the Workout app.
 However, you can manually enable it whenever you wish to indulge with water-based activity.

 Step #1.
 First off, simply swipe up on the watch face to access Control Center.

 Step #2.
 Next, you have to tap Water Lock. (check out the button with water droplet.)

 You have successfully water locked your Apple Watch screen.
 Now, go ahead and enjoy your water-based activity to your heart’s liking.